valeoai/blog/_posts/2021-01-14-explainable-driving.md

 The concept of Operational Design Domain (ODD) is often used by carmakers to designate the conditions under which the car is expected to behave safely.
 Thus, whenever a machine learning model is built to address the task of driving, it is crucial to know and understand its failure modes, and to verify that these situations do not overlap with the ODD.
 A common practice is to stratify the evaluation into situations, as is done by the European New Car Assessment Program (Euro NCAP) to test and assess assisted driving functionalities in new vehicles.
-But even if these in-depth performance analysis are helpful to improve the model's performance, it is not possible to exhaustively list and evaluate every situation the model may possibly encounter.
+But even if these in-depth performance analyses are helpful to improve the model's performance, it is not possible to exhaustively list and evaluate every situation the model may possibly encounter.
-As a fallback solution, explainability can help delving deeper into the inner workings of the model and to understanding why it makes these errors and correct the model/training data accordingly.
+As a fallback solution, explainability can help delving deeper into the inner workings of the model and to understand why it makes these errors and correct the model/training data accordingly.
-- **Legal and regulator bodies** are interested in explanations for *liability* and *accountability* purposes, especially when a self-driving system is involved in a car accident.
+- **Legal and regulatory bodies** are interested in explanations for *liability* and *accountability* purposes, especially when a self-driving system is involved in a car accident.
    Notably, explanations generated for legal or regulatory institutions are likely to be different from those addressed to the end-user.
    As noted in {%cite beaudouin2020identifying %}, detailed explanations of all aspects of the decision process could be required to identify the reasons for a malfunction.
 These explanations are directed towards experts who will likely spend large amounts of time studying the system, and who are thus inclined to receive rich explanations with great amounts of detail.